nzilbb/labbcat-server/server/src/main/jsp/README.md

 that the same JSP file will work on Tomcat 9 and Tomcat 10 seamlessly, as long as they use objects and methods that are common to both Java EE and Jakarta EE.

-This means it's possible to implement the code that directly implement HTTP request handling in JSP pages in a Tomcat-version-agnostic manner.
+This means it's possible to implement the code that directly implements HTTP request handling in JSP pages in a Tomcat-version-agnostic manner.

-In order to maintain the advantages of precompiled Java code (compile-time syntax and type checking, and automated unit testing), code handling API requests is split between classes in `src/main/java/nzilbb/labbcat/server/servlet/` (which implement 'business logic') and JSP pages here (which implement request parsing and response encoding).
+In order to maintain the advantages of precompiled Java code (compile-time syntax and type checking, and automated unit testing), code handling API requests is split between classes in `src/main/java/nzilbb/labbcat/server/api/` (which implement 'business logic') and JSP pages here (which implement request parsing and response encoding).

 ### REST-style requests